aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/_index.md

 </details>

 ## **Advantages and Weaknesses**
 PDF417 allows encoding large amounts of text and information securely and efficiently.
 PDF417 barcodes can be read from left to right in a linear order by simple linear scanners.
 PDF417 provides a means for low-cost data transmission in a wide variety of applications.
-In addition to typical features of 2D barcode types, PDF417 provides the following benefits:
+In addition to typical features of 2D symbology, PDF417 provides the following benefits:
 - Linking.
 PDF417 barcodes can be linked to other PDF labels and then scanned in a sequence increasing the amount of information to be stored
 - User-specified dimensions.
 Users can determine the required the narrowest vertical bar heigh (X-dimension) the highest row width (Y dimension)
 - Public domain format.
 This specification can be implemented without any license